LUCAS1996-xgboost/Kaggle-Contest-Pricing-Prediction/README.md

 ## References

--Aggarwal, C. C. 2018.
+*Aggarwal, C. C. 2018.
 Neural Network and Deep Learning: A Textbook.
 Springer: New York.
--Bengio, Y., Goodfellow, I.J., Courville, A. 2015.
+*Bengio, Y., Goodfellow, I.J., Courville, A. 2015.
 Deep Learning.
--Domingos, P. 2012.
+*Domingos, P. 2012.
 A Few Useful Things to Know about Machine Learning.
 Communication of the ACM.
 55(10). pp.78-87.
--Kubat, M. 2017.
+*Kubat, M. 2017.
 An Introduction to Machine Learning.
 (2ed) Springer: University of Miami.
--Lgual, L and Segui, S. 2017.
+*Lgual, L and Segui, S. 2017.
 Introduction to Data Science:A Python Approach to Concepts, Techniques and Applications.
 Springer:Barcelona.
--Zocca, V., Spacagna, G., Slater, D., Roelants, P. 2017.
+*Zocca, V., Spacagna, G., Slater, D., Roelants, P. 2017.
 Python Deep Learning.
 Packt:Birmingham.